Bayesian Bandwidth Test and Selection for High-dimensional Banded Precision Matrices: Main Results

 \begin{theorem} Consider model \eqref{model} and priors \eqref{prior1}--\eqref{prior3}.
 If conditions (A1)--(A4) are satisfied, then we have \bea \bbE_0 \Big[ \pi \big(k \neq k_0 \mid \bfX_n \big) \Big] &=& o(1) . \eea \end{theorem}

-Informed readers might be aware of the recent work of \cite{cao2017posterior} considering the sparse DAG models.
+Informed readers might be aware of the recent work of \cite{cao2017posterior} considering the selection of sparse Cholesky factors.
 It should be noted that their method is not applicable to the bandwidth selection problem.
 The key issue is that their method is not adaptive to the unknown sparsity corresponding to the true bandwidth $k_0$ in this paper: to obtain the selection consistency, the choice of hyperparameter should depend on $k_0$, which is unknown and of interest.
 Furthermore, they required stronger conditions in terms of dimensionality $p$, true sparsity $k_0$, eigenvalues of the true precision matrix and beta-min for the strong model selection consistency.

 \begin{remark} The bandwidth selection result does not necessarily imply the consistency of the Bayes factor.
 Note that prior \eqref{prior1}, $\pi(d_j) \propto d_j^{-1}$ and \bean \pi(k) &\propto& \prod_{j=2}^p \big(\what{d}_j^{(k)} \big)^{\frac{\tau n}{2} }, \eean and priors \eqref{prior1}, \eqref{prior2} and $\pi(k)\propto 1$ lead to the same marginal posterior for $k$.
 Thus, the above priors also achieve the bandwidth selection consistency in Theorem \ref{theorem:band_sel}.
 However, \eqref{pi_k_emp} might be inappropriate when the Bayes factor is of interest, because the ratio of normalizing terms induced by prior \eqref{pi_k_emp} ($C_0$ and $C_1$ in \eqref{k0k1}) have a non-ignorable effect on the Bayes factor. \end{remark}